 - Double check that your KerberosSDR is powered correctly via the USB-C port.
 When plugged in there should be a white light glowing inside the enclosure (you can peek through where the DIP switches are).

 - You can enable logging by editing the execution line in the run.sh file.
 Comment out the execution line, and uncomment the commented one that has logging.
 Check the log files after trying to run the code.
 (NOTE, older versions and some current images may not have the logging line.
 Simply edit the execution line and remove the output redirection to /dev/null.

 These steps assume that the synchronization and phase calibration steps have been completed.

 - Connect your direction finding antenna array (more details on that below), and go back to the Configuration and Spectrum tab.

 - Enable the spectrum display and check that your signal of interest is centered in the spectrum display.

 - Using the decimation, FIR tap size and filter BW settings, reduce the bandwidth so that only the centered signal of interest is being received.
-You will want to use these options to filter out other signals, so that only your signal of interest is being received.
-Increasing FIR filtering will increase computation time, thus decreasing the update rate.
-Increasing decimation will reduce computation time, making the update rate faster again.
+You will want to use these options to filter out other signals, so that only your signal of interest can be seen in the spectrum.

 The filter bandwidth and FIR tap size settings are related.
 The Filter BW setting should be set to the bandwidth of the signal of interest.
 For example for a narrow band signal that might be 15 kHz.
 The FIR tap size sets how tight the filtering is.
 Higher values result in tighter filtering which blocks other signals more.
 But this comes at the expense of higher CPU usage.
 A typical FIR tap size is 100.